oneapi-src/oneDNN/doc/primitives/layer_normalization.md

    is not set), they become outputs for the propagation kind
    #dnnl_forward_training (because they would be required during the backward
    propagation).
-Data layout for mean and variance must be specified during initialization of the layer normalization descriptor by passing the memory descriptor for statistics (e.g., by passing stat_desc in dnnl::layer_normalization_forward::desc::desc()).
+Data layout for mean and variance must be specified during creation of the layer normalization primitive descriptor by passing the memory descriptor for statistics (e.g., by passing stat_desc in dnnl::layer_normalization_forward::primitive_desc()).
 Mean and variance are not exposed for the propagation kind #dnnl_forward_inference.

 ### Backward